anyone2/IndigoPlugin-Voice-Monkey/TRIGGERS_TEXT_ONLY.md

 ## A 19 step guide on how create and then trigger a Alexa Routine which provides a fun fact

-Playing a fun fact is a simple example.
+Playing a fun fact is meant to be a simple example.
 You can create a routine do anything you would like.

 ## 1) [Log into the Voice Monkey site](https://voicemonkey.io/start)